vincentbarr/vincentbarr.github.com/_posts/2012-01-26-passive-aggressive-neighbors.md

 layout: post
 title: "Rubbish Tennis, Anyone?"
 category: essais
-excerpt: "What an exercise in passive aggression."
+excerpt: What an exercise in passive aggression.
+comments: true
 ---

 What an exercise in passive aggression.